 Photo Credit: Devon Mama

 Oatmeal is a great breakfast staple, but can get a little messy if you don’t want to spoon feed your baby.
-Porridge fingers or oat bakes are another easy breakfast staple which can be baked in advance, then eaten over a few days.
-A lot less messy than offering porridge in a bowl, but just as delicious!
+Porridge fingers or oat bakes are a really simple baby breakfast idea which can be baked in advance, then eaten over a few days.
+A lot less baby led weaning mess than offering porridge in a bowl, but just as delicious!
 Porridge fingers are one of the ultimate baby led weaning finger foods.
 Are you even a baby led weaning Mum if you haven’t tried porridge fingers?!

 - Banana and Peanut Butter Porridge Fingers